 The safe-zone collision alarm is used for AIS vessels.
-When a radar is connected to the same network, you can also use the safe-zone collision alarm for MARPA targets.
 The safe zone is used for collision avoidance and can be customized.

-- 1 Select \> Alarms > Collision Alarm > On. - A message banner appears and an alarm sounds when an AIS-activated vessel enters the safe-zone area around your boat.
+- 1 Select > Alarms > Collision Alarm > On. - A message banner appears and an alarm sounds when an AIS-activated vessel enters the safe-zone area around your boat.
 The vessel is also labeled as dangerous on the screen.
-When the alarm is off, the message banner and audible alarm are disabled, but the vessel is still labeled as dangerous on the screen. - 2 Select Range, and select a distance for the safe-zone radius around your vessel. - 3 Select Time To, and select a time at which the alarm will sound if a target is determined to intersect the safe zone. - For example, to be notified of a pending intersection 10 minutes before it will likely occur, set Time To to 10, and the alarm will sound 10 minutes before the vessel intersects the safe zone. - 4 Select MARPA Alarm, and select an option for when the alarm sounds for MARPA-tagged objects.
+When the alarm is off, the message banner and audible alarm are disabled, but the vessel is still labeled as dangerous on the screen. - 2 Select Range, and select a distance for the safe-zone radius around your vessel. - 3 Select Time To, and select a time at which the alarm will sound if a target is determined to intersect the safe zone.

+For example, to be notified of a pending intersection 10 minutes before it will likely occur, set Time To to 10, and the alarm will sound 10 minutes before the vessel intersects the safe zone.